Making Sense Of Cents

 Getting Back to the Basics: We were happier when we spent less money

-Last Updated: October 12, 2015 BY Michelle Schroeder-Gardner - 43 Comments
+Last Updated: October 12, 2015

-Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
-Please read my disclosure for more info.
+Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
+See my disclosure for more info.

 Debt Payoff JourneyHello!
 Please enjoy this post from a blog friend.
 I enjoy hearing about how others are doing on their debt payoff journey and I believe it can help others stay motivated as well.